OPEN-AIR-SUN/mars/README.md

 <div align="center"><h4>For business inquiries, please contact us at <a href="mailto:zhaohao@air.tsinghua.edu.cn">zhaohao@air.tsinghua.edu.cn</a>.</h4></div>

-> Please note that this is currently a pre-release version, several refactors will be made in the near future, which include removing the `nerfstudio/` and adapting to PyTorch 2.0 & nerfstudio 0.3.x, etc.
+> Please note that this is currently a pre-release version, [several refactors](https://github.com/OPEN-AIR-SUN/mars/tree/wuzirui/refactor) will be made in the near future, which include removing the `nerfstudio/` and adapting to PyTorch 2.0 & nerfstudio 0.3.x, etc. After that, this version will no longer be maintained.

 ## 1. Installation: Setup the environment